Costa Rica Digital Nomad Visa Guide (2024)

 Well, let’s take a look at some of the top benefits of the new Costa Rica digital nomad visa:

-• The processing time is quite short (between 15 and 45 days).
+• The processing time is quite short (between 15 days and 2 months).

 • Digital nomads are exempt from paying taxes (they don’t pay income tax or remittance tax, and are exempt from paying import tax for their work equipment).